 If for some reason you cannot apply for compensation on-line, you can call us on 0771-416 416.

-How do I apply for a reimbursement for car journeys?
+How do I apply for a mileage reimbursement?

-Start from the month when you travelled or started the journeys.
-This has to be the same as the month specified at the top of the application.
+Start from the month when you travelled or started the journey(s).
+The period must be the same as the month specified in the application on My Pages.

-If you have a travel pass that extends over a new month, you can specify dates from activation until the last date of validity of the travel pass.
+If you have a travel pass that extends over a new month, you specify dates from the first day of validity until the last date of validity of the travel pass.

 When will I receive the money?

-In order for us to be able to pay your reimbursement, you first need to fill out an application for reimbursement, after which you will receive your money.
+In order for us to be able to pay your compensation, you first need to fill out an application for compensation, after which you will receive your money.
 Normally you will receive the money within a few working days.
 If your application needs to be supplemented, it may take a bit more time before you receive the money.